What is the cost of an initial consultation?

 When and where do you see clients?

-We work out of three offices in north Boulder.
+We work out of two offices at 3393 Iris Ave in north Boulder.
 However, when the weather is agreeable, we like to go outdoors and walk with clients.
 We may walk down to Howard Heuston Park to play basketball, toss a ball around, or any other activity the client enjoys.
 We have afternoon and evening sessions available; all sessions are by appointment.

 What is the best way to contact you?